How to Make an Insurtech Pitch Deck [Earning Trust]

 7. Go-To-Market Strategy: Show You’ve Thought Past Product

-This is especially critical in insurtech.
+This is especially critical in Insurtech.
 It’s not enough to build a good product.
 You have to sell it into an industry that’s notoriously slow, skeptical, and saturated.

 So how are you getting in?